wlepage/wlepage.github.io/README.md

-Personal website for Will LePage.
+Personal website for Will LePage, built with Jekyll on the [Solo theme](https://chibicode.github.io/solo/) by Shu Uesugi.